mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

             :param block_update: Whether an block-update should be called or not
             :param block_update_self: Whether the block to remove should get an block-update or not
             :param reason: the reason why the block was removed
+            :param network_sync: if to send an update over the network or not
             todo: remove from scheduled world generation if needed